jonlpersson/ed-latimore/site/_posts/2020-12-20-how-to-be-an-attractive-man-no-bs-guide.md

 For the other factors: grooming and fitness, there’s plenty you can do to increase your attractiveness to women.

-{% include widgets/summary.html id="Attractive-Guy" %}
+{% include widgets/summary.html id="Attractive-Man" %}

 ### Haircut advice